Yakutian horse

-The Yakutian (Саха ата, Sakha ata) or Yakut is a native horse breed from the Siberian Sakha Republic (or Yakutia) region.
-It is large compared to the otherwise similar Mongolian horse and Przewalski's horse.
+The Yakutian (Саха ата) or Yakut is a native horse breed from Sakha (Yakutia) in the region of Siberia in Russia.
+It is somewhat larger than the otherwise similar Mongolian horse and wild subspecies, the Przewalski's horse.
 It is noted for its adaptation to the extreme cold climate of Yakutia, including the ability to locate and graze on vegetation that is under deep snow cover, and to survive without shelter in temperatures that reach -70 C.

 The horses appear to have evolved from domesticated horses brought with the Yakuts when they migrated to the area beginning in the 13th century, and are not descended from wild horses known to inhabit the area in Neolithic times.

 Varieties and characteristics

 The breed averages 140 cm in stallions and 136 cm in mares, and shares certain outward characteristics with other northern breeds like the Shetland pony, Fjord horse and Icelandic horse, including sturdy stature, thick mane and heavy hair coat, their coat ranging from 8 to 15 centimeters.

 There are several subtypes of the Yakutian horse.
 The Northern type is the purest bred Yakut, and is sometimes called the Middle Kolyma or Verkhoyansk horse.
 It is usually bay, gray or light dun in color, with primitive markings including a dark dorsal stripe and zebra-pattern stripes on the legs.
 Stallions measure 139 cm at withers on average, mares are 137 cm.
 This variety is considered to be the most valuable.
 The second variety is the Smaller Southern type, which is also considered a pure but less valuable breed.
 Average height is 135 cm in stallions and 132 cm in mares.
 The third variety is the Larger Southern type, which is the result of cross-breeding with other breeds, and is widespread in central Yakutia.
 This type measures 141 cm in stallions and 136 cm in mares.